jacquesramphal/jacquesramphal.github.io/src/assets/content/mdoc_13.md

 Budgets shrink, timelines tighten.
 As designer advocates, our duty is clear – keep the focus on user experience.
 How do we juggle this responsibility while staying true to our craft?

-We're becoming front-end generalists.
 Code is our companion, and we're not just advocates for users but also stakeholders.
 So, what's the impact on our craft?
 Our ability to traverse core skills expands.
 The visual layer isn't static; it's a living ecosystem where aesthetics and functionality converge.

 ### Navigating the Design Frontier